Skip to main content

 • Align these objectives with broader business goals

-3. Map out your team's communication preferencessome text
+3. Map out your team's communication preferences

 • Conduct personality assessments or communication style surveys